Glider: Global and Local Instruction-Driven Expert Router: Methodology

 \section{Methodology}

-To recap, our goal is to build a MoErging method that dynamically routing queries to a diverse pool of specialized expert models, addressing the challenge of effectively handling queries from various tasks and ensuring both held-in and held-out performance.
+To recap, our goal is to build a MoErging method that dynamically routes queries to a diverse pool of specialized expert models, addressing the challenge of effectively handling queries from various tasks and ensuring both held-in and held-out performance.
 Our proposed method, \methodlong{} (\method{}), leverages a combination of local and global routing vectors to achieve this goal.
-Specifically, contributors train task-specific routing vectors, while a large language model (LLM) generates a global semantic task instructions which are then converted to global instruction routing vectors.
+Specifically, contributors train task-specific routing vectors, while an LLM generates global semantic task instructions, which are then converted to global instruction routing vectors.
 During inference, these local and global routing vectors are combined to perform top-k discrete routing, directing queries to the most suitable expert model.
 This process is visualized in Figure~\ref{fig:overview} and described in detail below.